dtkaplan/DCF-Interactive/README.md

 For instance

     require( mosaicData )
-    mWrangle(
-      KidsFeet %>%
-        group_by(sex)
-    )
+    mWrangle(KidsFeet)

-On return, `mWrangle()` opens an editor with the completed command.
+When quitted, `mWrangle()` opens an editor with the completed command.
 You can run this, or cut and paste it into a script or Rmd file.